relativitydev/relativity-trace-documentation/docs/user_documentation.md

 -   If Analytics Server is present, active and configured for the Relativity
     instance:

-    -   If enabled, both “Trace Conceptual Analytics Index” and “Trace Classification Analytics Index” will incrementally build automatically.
+    -   If enabled, both `Trace Conceptual Analytics Index` and `Trace Classification Analytics Index` will incrementally build automatically.
         In order to enable this functionality, manually perform Full Build on each index.

-    -   If enabled, “Trace Structured Analytics Set” will run on incremental data performing specified job options (by default: Language Identification).
+    -   If enabled, `Trace Structured Analytics Set` will run on incremental data performing specified job options (by default: Language Identification).
 In order to enable this functionality, manually perform Full Analysis.
 	+ When [setting up Language Identification](https://help.relativity.com/RelativityOne/Content/Relativity/Analytics/Running_structured_data_analytics.htm#Creating_a_structured_analytics_set), for the document set, configure the saved search's condition to `Primary language` = `is not set`.
 This will ensure that only newly ingested documents are flagged for analysis.

 	![](media/user_documentation_LanguageID_SavedSearch.png)

 General Infrastructure and Environment Considerations